Skip to main content

 To obtain the installation package, contact your Stonebranch representative.
 If you do not have a representative, reach out to support@stonebranch.com.

-After installation, the binaries and configuration files will be located under /opt/udmg.
+After installation, the binaries and configuration files are located under /opt/udmg.
 The installer also creates the dedicated system user and group udmg.
 You can verify their existence by running:

 Command: